You Can Rely On

-We want to ensure you understand every step of your real estate transaction, whether you are buying for the first time or selling an investment property.
-With over 38 years of experience, Michael M. Walsh is well-versed in the area and can advise you as best as possible.
+Michael will ensure you understand every step of your real estate transaction, whether you are buying for the first time or selling an investment property.
+With over 40 years of experience, Michael M. Walsh is well-versed in the area and can advise you as best as possible.

 Real Estate Attorney Services

 Each individual is entitled to representation by a real estate attorney who has extensive experience in all aspects of the real estate transaction process.
-We encourage you to come to our team to help you better understand the home buying and selling process.
-We will make sure you are making the best financial decisions and legal choices.
+Michael encourages you let him help you better understand the home buying and selling process.
+He will make sure you are making the best financial decisions and legal choices.